-Prostate cancer is the most common type of cancer that affects men worldwide.
-Prostate cancer screening helps detecting prostate cancer at an early stage, before symptoms develop.
+Prostate cancer is the most common type of cancer and the second most common cancer related to death that affects men worldwide.
+Prostate cancer screening helps to detect prostate cancer at an early stage, before symptoms develop.
 This early detection may improve outcome (prognosis) and improve the chance of complete cure.

-The screening is done via a Prostate Specific Antigen test (PSA).
+The screening is done via a physical assessment in a consultant’s office and a simple blood test (PSA).
 This is a blood test to see if you might have prostate cancer and to monitor treatment for prostate cancer.
+Your doctor will decide about the starting age and frequency of screening based on specific risk factors.

 Mediclinic offers prostate cancer screening for everyone eligible for this screening.
 Cancer screening is always offered to a specific group, based on international research and guidelines per type of cancer.